Offline Handwritten Signature Verification - Literature Review: Model Training

 \section{Model Training}

-We now discuss the actual machine learning models used for the task of signature verification.
-The models can be broadly classified in two groups: \textbf{writer-dependent} and \textbf{writer-independent}.
-In the first case, that is more common in the literature, a model is trained for each user, using the user's genuine signatures, and commonly random forgeries (by using genuine signature from other users).
-During the testing phase, a new signature is input to the model, that classifies a sample as genuine or forgery.
+As introduced in section \ref{sec:problem_statement}, the classifiers for signature verification can be broadly classified in two groups: \emph{writer-dependent} and \emph{writer-independent}.
+In the first case, which is more common in the literature, a model is trained for each user, using the user's genuine signatures, and random forgeries (by using genuine signature from other users).
+During the operations phase, the model trained for the claimed identity is used to classify query signatures as genuine or forgery.
 The writer-independent approach, on the other hand, involves only a single classifier for all users.
-In this case, usually a distinct set of users is used for training and testing, and during the test phase both the model is used, as well as reference genuine samples for each user, to make a decision (genuine or forgery).
+In this case, the system learn to compare a query signature with a reference.
+During the test phase, the model is used to compare a query signature with reference genuine samples from the claimed individual, to make a decision.
+One common way of training WI systems is to use a dissimilarity representation, where the inputs to the classifiers are differences between two feature vectors: $|x_q - x_r|$, with a binary label that indicates whether the two signatures are from the same user or not \cite{rivard_multi-feature_2013, eskander_hybrid_2013}.

 Some authors use a combination of both approaches.
-For example, Eskander et al \cite{eskander_hybrid_2013} trained a hybrid writer-independent-writer-dependent solution, where a writer-independent classifier is used for classification until a reasonable number of genuine samples for the user is obtained - at this point a writer-dependent classifier is trained and used for subsequent queries.
-Yilmaz \cite{yilmaz_offline_2015} propose a hybrid approach, where the results of both a writer-independent and writer-dependent classifiers are combined.
-As a third scenario, some authors train writer-dependent classifiers, but due to the low number of samples, optimize the models' hyperparameters in a writer-independent format (as in \cite{batista_dynamic_2012}).
+For example, Eskander et al. \cite{eskander_hybrid_2013} and Zhang et al. \cite{zhang_multi-phase_2016} trained hybrid writer-independent-writer-dependent solutions, where a writer-independent classifier is used for classification when only a few genuine signatures are available.
+When the number of collected genuine samples passes a threshold, a writer-dependent classifier is trained for the user.
+Yilmaz \cite{yilmaz_score_2016} propose a hybrid approach, where the results of both a writer-independent and writer-dependent classifiers are combined.

 Besides the most basic classifiers (e.g. simple thresholding and nearest-neighbors), several strategies have been tried for the task of signature verification.
 The following sections cover the main models used for the task.